efsalvarenga/CV/index.md

 - 14 years' experience in several facets of **highly technical industries** such as oil & gas, supply chain and utilities;
 - Proven record in **meeting business requirements** through impactful and profitable digital technology;
 - Integrator by nature, able to **clearly communicate and influence senior stakeholders, business and technical professionals**;
-- **Systematic approach to opportunities**, defining commercial value and synthesising high level requirements that can be discussed with the business, before diving into more complex concepts for each of its subcomponents;
+- **Systematic approach to opportunities**, defining commercial value and synthesising high level requirements that can be discussed with the business, before diving into more complex concepts for each of its subcomponents.
-- Senior member of the R&D Mathematics, Computation & Data Science talent skill pool in Shell

 ## Professional Experience